Use Treasure Data's Customer Data Platform to ingest your YouTube Analytics data.

 The option --time-column is preferred because Treasure Data partitions the storage by time.
 If this option is not available, the data connector selects the first long or timestamp column as the partitioning time.
 The type of the column specified by --time-column must be either of long or timestamp type (use Preview results to check for the available column name and type).
 A time column is available at the end of the output.

 If your data doesn’t have a time column, you can add the column by using the add_time filter option.
-See details at add_time filter plugin.
+See details at add_time filter function.

 Submit the load job.
 It may take a couple of hours depending on the data size.
 You need to specify the database and table to store the data.

 td connector:issue assumes you have already created a database (sample_db) and a table (sample_table).
 If the database or the table do not exist in TD, td connector:issue will fail.
 Therefore you must create the database and table manually or use --auto-create-table with td connector:issue to automatically create the database and table:

 You can schedule a periodic data connector execution for a periodic YouTube import.
 By using this feature, you no longer need a cron daemon on your local data center.

 td connector:create creates a new schedule.
 The name of the schedule, the cron-style schedule, the database and table to store the data, and the Data Connector configuration file are mandatory.

 The cron parameter also accepts three options: @hourly, @daily, and @monthly.
 For details, see Scheduled Jobs.

 By default, the schedule is set up in the UTC timezone.
 You can set the timezone using --timezone or -t option.
 The --timezone option supports only extended timezone formats like Asia/Tokyo, America/Los_Angeles, and so on.
 Timezone abbreviations like PST, CST are not supported and might lead to unexpected schedules.